MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

 ## Detect which tables are enabled for recycle bin

-Before the recycle bin feature is enabled, the [Recycle Bin Configuration (RecycleBinConfig) table](reference/entities/recyclebinconfig.md) will have no rows.
+Before the recycle bin feature is enabled, the [Recycle Bin Configuration (RecycleBinConfig) table](reference/entities/recyclebinconfig.md) has no rows.

 In time, we expect that eventually all tables will be available to use the recycle bin feature.
-During this preview, some tables do not.
-For a list of tables that do not support recycle bin, see [Tables not currently supported for Recycle Bin](#tables-not-currently-supported-for-recycle-bin).
+During this preview, some tables don't.
+For a list of tables that don't support recycle bin, see [Tables not currently supported for Recycle Bin](#tables-not-currently-supported-for-recycle-bin).

 You can also [disable recycle bin for specific tables](#disable-recycle-bin-for-a-table) and [disable recycle bin for the environment](#disable-recycle-bin-for-the-environment).
-If the recycle bin isn't enabled for a table, you will not [find any records eligible to be restored](#retrieve-deleted-records-that-can-be-restored), but you can also query Dataverse to find out whether the recycle bin is enabled for a table or not.
+If the recycle bin isn't enabled for a table, you won't [find any records eligible to be restored](#retrieve-deleted-records-that-can-be-restored).
+You can query Dataverse to find out whether the recycle bin is enabled for a table or not.

-Tables that are enabled for recycle bin will have a row in the `RecycleBinConfig` table where the `statecode` is active and `isreadyforrecyclebin` is true.
+Tables that are enabled for recycle bin have a row in the `RecycleBinConfig` table where the `statecode` is active and `isreadyforrecyclebin` is true.
 The `RecycleBinConfig` table doesn't contain the name of the table, but refers to a row in the [Entity table](reference/entities/entity.md) where the `logicalname` column contains the [LogicalName](/dotnet/api/microsoft.xrm.sdk.metadata.entitymetadata.logicalname) of the table.

 Use the following FetchXml query to detect which tables have recycle bin enabled: